Acer Iconia: Iconia Tab B1 (1st gen.)

 Acer unveiled the first Iconia B1 in April 2013.
 It claims that it's a tablet with great specifications for a budget buy; it does keep its word for a decent specification for the price of Rs.
-7 999, £99 or US$154.
+7,999, £99 or US$154.
 Acer made its first announcement at CES 2013 where it gave a glimpse of its new release of tablets, the Iconia B1 being one of them.

 Hardware and design

 The tablet features 1.2 GHz dual core Mediatek processors with a 512 MB RAM and has a 7-inch TFT LCD screen with 1024×600 pixel resolution with a pixel density of approximately 170 ppi.
 The tablet weighs 320 grams, and has a plastic back cover with a big black bezel.
 The top of the tablet sports the Acer branding and a VGA camera at the front and there is no rear-facing camera.
 There is a blue-coloured frame contouring the sides of the tablet.

 Also at the back of the tablet, there is an Acer brand mark and speaker grills.
-There's Micro-USB port located at the bottom, slot for a micro-SD card, and a 3.5 mm headset jack that is at the top.
+There's a Micro-USB port located at the bottom, a slot for a micro-SD card, and a 3.5 mm headset jack that is at the top.
 The volume rocker and the power or sleep button is also made up of plastic and is located at the right side of the tablet.

 Software and interface

 The operating system on the Iconia B1 is the Google Android 4.1.2 Jelly Bean.
 It doesn't include a custom skin by Acer though they have tweaked the Notification bar.
 There are 3 onscreen capacitive buttons – for Home, recent apps and back button.
-In the quick settings area there are options for GPS, brightness, screen timeout, Screen rotation, Bluetooth, Aeroplane mode, Wi-Fi and shortcut to Settings app which are all located at the top of the notification tray.
-Users can add up to five customisable home screens with various app shortcuts and widgets that are available along with the stock Jelly Bean and the ones from the Google Play store.
+In the quick settings area there are options for GPS, brightness, screen timeout, Screen rotation, Bluetooth, Airplane mode, Wi-Fi and shortcut to Settings app which are all located at the top of the notification tray.
+Users can add up to five customizable home screens with various app shortcuts and widgets that are available along with the stock Jelly Bean and the ones from the Google Play store.
 The app-launcher allows users to add six apps at a time.
 The downside is that even with Jelly Bean 4.1.2 and a dual core processor there is a noticeable lag while navigating through the home screens or even switching between the apps, the possible reason could be the RAM which is low with 512 MB, the other could be the type of processor and the materials used to design and fabricate it.
 There is also that rough touch while swiping through the screens could be the type of glass used and the sensitivity of touch while making the touch screen.